 1962 Fender Jazzmaster Lake Placid Blue Metallic

-This vintage 1962 Fender Jazzmaster in Lake Placid Blue finish came through the shop a few years ago.
-I'm always looking for vintage Fender electric guitars but I especially love the Jazzmaster model.
-I'm looking for clean guitars and especially rare custom colors.
-Please contact me to sell my vintage Fender Jazzmaster guitar:
+This 1962 Fender Jazzmaster in Lake Placid Blue finish came through the shop a few years ago.
+I'm always looking for vintage Fender electric guitars but I especially love Fender Jazzmaster guitars from the 1950s and 1960s.
+You can contact me here to sell a Fender guitar.

 The guitar was lightly played during her short tenure as a guitar teacher and never needed modification or repair.
 Loretta put her Jazzmaster back in the case for a little over 40 years before I was able to purchase it from her.
 The guitar is in beautiful condition and plays like a dream.
 Both pickups were weak so I sent the to Lindy Fralin for a proper spec rewind.
 We discussed this guitar and its pickups in depth in order to have a rewind well deserving of the guitar.
 Lindy wound the pickups himself by hand using a vintage Jazzmaster correct 1/8" bobbin spacing.
 Other than the coils on the pickups, the guitar is completely original as Loretta played it back in the 1960s.
 She did a wonderful job preserving a great piece of Fender history.

 This 1962 Jazzmaster (May neck stamp) features rare early features such as a slab rosewood fretboard, mint green pickguard and pre-L series serial number.
 The original fawn colored case with brown leather ends is in good condition with proper working latches.
 The original hang tag still has the allen bridge adjustment wrench held on by a piece of clear tape.
 Loretta even kept the oft disposed of Tolex hang tag.